ManoharGolleru/spring2025/Class Project/README.md

 </table>

 Above is a demonstration of how we can make formations using our application by just inputting a image with the formation structure that you desire.
+**The image processing step in our application can identify the minimum number of points that are required to form that shape**

 More detailed demostration can be found here: